joshbduncan/word-search-generator/CHANGLOG.md

 - PDF output now highlights puzzle words in color "bubbles" (Issue #54)
 - Updated PDF layout and formatting to better work with the new solution highlighting
 - "secret" words are now highlighted and included in the word list on the solution page
+- add [Rich](https://github.com/Textualize/rich) to dependencies for cli highlighting
+- CLI output now defaults to a 'pretty' version using rich (can be disabled with the `--no-pretty` flag)
+    - solution flag now highlights puzzle words using same coloring as PDF output
+    - answer key text reversed to obfuscate (like PDF output)

 ### Removed